Crystal Chappell

-Crystal Elizabeth Chappell /ʃəˈpEl/ (born August 4, 1965) is an American actress who played Carly Manning on Days of Our Lives from 1990 to 1993, Maggie Carpenter on One Life to Live from 1995–97 and Olivia Spencer on Guiding Light from 1999 to 2009.
+Crystal Elizabeth Chappell /ʃəˈpEl/ (born August 4, 1965) is an American actress who played Carly Manning on Days of Our Lives from 1990 to 1993, Maggie Carpenter on One Life to Live from 1995 to 1997 and Olivia Spencer on Guiding Light from 1999 to 2009.

 On October 2, 2009, she began reprising the role of Carly Manning.
 In May 2011, Chappell revealed that her contract was not renewed and her character ended its run in late summer.
 She has since appeared as Danielle Spencer on The Bold and the Beautiful in 2012 and 2013, as well as appearing in several online soap operas.

 Acting

 Soap opera and serial roles

 Chappell's first daytime appearance was as a day player on All My Children in 1989.
 In a July 2006 interview in industry magazine Soap Opera Digest, Chappell recalled actor Maurice Benard helping her through her first scenes.
 After a brief run on Santa Barbara in 1990, (she played a classmate of Eden's who died of an ice overdose), Chappell was cast as Dr. Carly Manning Alamain (Katerina von Leuschner) on Days of Our Lives.
 She portrayed the role from June 1990 to October 1993.
 Chappell and future husband Michael Sabatino met on Days of Our Lives, where he played villain Lawrence Alamain.

 Chappell was front-burner for most of her time on the show, first when her character Carly was featured in a romance with lead character Bo Brady (Peter Reckell, Robert Kelker-Kelly), and then in a complex, Byzantine storyline that featured her heretofore unknown secret identity as a European blueblood.
 The story culminated in a controversial plot that had Carly buried alive by Lawrence's aunt Vivian (Louise Sorel).
 Chappell left after difficult contract negotiations and differences with head writer James E. Reilly.

 Chappell's next role was as Maggie Carpenter on One Life to Live from October 1995 through September 1997.
 The character of Maggie was created for Chappell, and she was again paired with a romantic lead on the show, Max Holden (James DePaiva).
 Her main storyline revolved around the tension between her burgeoning romantic relationship and her plans to profess vows as a nun.
 The character was eventually written out.

-From July 2, 1999 to September 18, 2009, she played complex villainess/anti-heroine Olivia Spencer on Guiding Light.
+From July 2, 1999, to September 18, 2009, she played complex villainess/anti-heroine Olivia Spencer on Guiding Light.
 The role of Olivia was initially only intended to be a short-term role, but Chappell's portrayal was so popular she was signed to a contract.
 She won a Daytime Emmy Award for Outstanding Supporting Actress in a Daytime Drama for her work as Olivia in 2002 and was nominated again in the same category in 2005 and 2006.
 In 2007, she earned her first nomination in the Outstanding Lead Actress category.